 Is advice and support available from academic staff within the faculties of the University?
 How do students access this advice and support?

-All Students are assigned a personal tutor, in addition students can speak to their module convenor, programme director or lecturing staff on their course.
-The wellbeing team work closely with academic staff across the university to advice and guide them and discuss suitable reasonable adjustments, these are communicated to academic staff via the Learning Support Form (LSF).
+All Students are assigned a personal tutor, in addition students can speak to their module convenor, course lead or lecturing staff.
+The wellbeing team work closely with academic staff across the university to advise and guide them and discuss suitable reasonable adjustments.
+Reasonable adjustments are communicated to academic staff via the Learning Support Form (LSF).
 Students requiring additional non-specialist support can also access further pastoral and general study skills support from Learning Development Tutors.

 Staff continuity and understanding individual needs